nagasudhirpulla/taming_python/blog/skills/html_to_pdf_playwright.md

 The above script does the following

 -   Derive the URL of the HTML file to be printed
--   Open the HTML file in a playwright browser tab using the url
+-   Open the HTML file in a playwright browser tab using the URL
 -   Print the HTML page as a PDF and save it in the desired location

 ## References